PORTRUSH & 2 CASTLES

 The day started off with the usual variety of Northern Ireland weather - rain, sun, rain, sun, rain, rain, rain, sun - and that was before the alarm clock went off.
 Thankfully the thought of a beer and dinner in the Ramore, after an afternoon of exploring, made the elements a tad easier to cope with.

-After a swift dander to the station, I was soon chilling* on the train to Portrush - coffee in one hand, healthy snack** in the other.
+After a swift dander to the station, we were soon chilling* on the train to Portrush - coffee in one hand, healthy snack** in the other.

 *see footer note